Firmware Flow

 ElemRV platforms support two firmware flows: a bare-metal flow for low-level applications without an RTOS, and a Zephyr flow for applications built on top of the Zephyr RTOS.
 Both flows produce an image container that is flashed onto the SPI flash of the target hardware.

-The SOC variable selects the platform (default: ElemRV-N) and the board variable selects the target process node (default: SG13G2).
+The SOC variable selects the platform (default: ElemRV-N) and the TARGET variable selects the ASIC target / process node (default: SG13G2).

 Bare-Metal